 The glass used to make refractometer hemicylinders is susceptible to tarnish.
 Here's a step-by-step guide for re-polishing a refractometer hemicylinder.

 Answer: The refractometer hemicylinder or hemisphere can oxidize over time and interfere with refractive index readings.
 Fortunately, removing the tarnish isn't difficult.

 I had a similar problem after buying a used GIA Duplex II refractometer for my business.
-The problem you’re experiencing is common and easily remedied.
-Because of the high lead content of the glass and subsequent softness, the surface of the refractometer hemicylinder will actually tarnish.
+The problem you're experiencing is common, because the high lead content of the glass makes the refractometer hemicylinder surface susceptible to tarnish.

 To remedy this, you'll need to re-polish the hemicylinder.
 This is easier than it sounds.
 You'll need some common supplies for lapidaries and about 15 minutes.

 - Mix a small amount of cerium oxide with distilled water to make a thick paste.
 (The trick is to keep the liquid level low.
 Too much water and you'll have a whole new set of problems).

 - Take a piece of cotton, like an old T-shirt, dab it in the paste, and transfer some of the mixture to the refractometer hemicylinder.
 (Try to avoid the edges).

 - Begin by rubbing the surface of the hemicylinder in a circular motion.
 This will remove the tarnish or oxidation very slowly.
 (Rubbing in a circular motion avoids directional scratches).

 - Continue polishing for about 5 to 6 minutes.